-Instances of NoHeapRealtimeThread and async event handlers with the no-heap option preempt garbage collection immediately, but other schedulable objects must wait until the collector reaches a preemption-safe point.
-For many garbage collectors the only preemption safe point is at the end of garbage collection, but an implementation of the garbage collector could permit a schedulable object to preempt garbage collector a way to report the worst-case interval between release of a schedulable object during garbage collection, and the time the schedulable object starts execution or gains full access to heap memory, whichever comes later.
+Instances of NoHeapRealtimeThread and async event handlers with the noheap option preempt garbage collection immediately, but other schedulables must wait until the collector reaches a preemption-safe point.
+For many garbage collectors the only preemption safe point is at the end of garbage collection, but an implementation of the garbage collector could permit a schedulable to preempt garbage collection before it completes.
+The getPreemptionLatency method gives such a garbage collector a way to report the worst-case interval between release of a schedulable during garbage collection, and the time the schedulable starts execution or gains full access to heap memory, whichever comes later.

-11.8.2 HeapMemory
+11.4.3.3 HeapMemory

-java.lang.Object javax.realtime.MemoryArea javax.realtime.HeapMemory
+java.lang.Object javax.realtime.MemoryArea javax.realtime.HeapMemory heap private static heap private HeapMemory()